sheldonh/interface_enforcement/README.md

 The PublisherInterface would be written by the author of the Publisher, and would be used by the authors of both the Publisher and the subscriber.
-It is defined in terms of the TestInterface::Enforcer for readability, because the in situ use of TestInterface::Enforcer is more ugly.
+It is defined in terms of the InterfaceEnforcement::Enforcer for readability, because the in situ use of InterfaceEnforcement::Enforcer is more ugly.

 Background
 ----------